Mike-Bou/monero-wallet-gui-aarch64-AppleSilicon/README.md

 Monero wallet Gui files, compiled on M1 Macbook Pro, for arm64-apple-darwin22.3.0 kernel, Apple clang version 14.0.0 (clang-1400.0.29.102) built on Ventura OS, works on Monterey.
 Target (maybe) macOS 10.12 - 10.13 for better backwards compability.

-It is quite easy to build from the original source code at https://github.com/monero-project/monero-gui using command: make release -j4
+If Qt is configured ok, it is quite easy to build from the original source code at https://github.com/monero-project/monero-gui using command: make release -j4

 Built with Qt 5.15.8